3 Best Day Trips to Oak Alley Plantation from New Orleans

 Oak Alley| ©JamesDeMers

-The planted oak trees have been there since the 18th century, much longer than the house, which was rebuilt in 1925.
-The property, once a sugar cane plantation, later became a large estate and today is an important site that tells part of the story of New Orleans planters.
+The oak trees have been there since the 18th century, much longer than the house, which was rebuilt in 1925.
+The property, which was once a sugar cane plantation, later became a large estate and is now an important site that tells part of the history of the plantation owners of New Orleans.

-The plantation is as important to the city as the famous French Quarter tours, which you should also put on your list of interesting places to visit.
+The plantation is as important to the city as the famous tours of the famous French Quarter, which, by the way, you should also add to your list of interesting places to visit during your stay.

-Attractions on this tour include a restaurant, a historic blacksmith shop, the family cemetery of the Stewarts, who were the last owners before the property was donated to the Oak Alley Foundation, The Big House and the unforgettable free trails through the 25 acres of land.
+Among the attractions of this tour are a restaurant, a historic blacksmith shop, the family cemetery of the Stewarts, who were the last owners before the property was donated to the Oak Alley Foundation, the Grand House, and the unforgettable free trails through the 25 acres of grounds.

 Some interesting facts

-Before visiting Oak Valley Plantation I recommend you read a little about its history.
-Although the guides are more than willing to answer all your questions and tell you much of its past, this property is over 200 years old.
+Before visiting Oak Valley Plantation, I recommend reading a little about its history.
+Although the guides are more than happy to answer all your questions and tell you about much of its past, this property is over 200 years old.

-As you will see, the length of the visit would not be enough, at least not if you go only once, so some prior knowledge will help you enjoy it even more.
+As you will see, the duration of the visit would not be enough, at least not if you only go once, so some prior knowledge will help you enjoy it even more.

-A curious fact you will find in the famous "paper-shell walnuts", a novelty in walnut cultivation achieved by a slave named Antoine in 1846.
-The gardener managed to create a graft between the trees on the plantation, resulting in a fruit whose shell could be broken with bare hands without effort.
+You will find a curious fact in the famous "paper-shell nuts," a novelty in walnut cultivation achieved by a slave named Antoine in 1846.
+The gardener managed to create a graft between the trees on the plantation, resulting in a fruit whose shell could be broken with bare hands and without effort.

-What life was like for the slaves during this period of history, the houses they lived in and other details are part of the incalculable information tourists often find at Oak Alley.
+What life was like for slaves during this period of history, the houses where they lived and other details are part of the wealth of information that tourists often find at Oak Alley.

-The plantation is also recognised as one of the most legendary places among the many legends you can learn about on a New Orleans ghost tour.
+The plantation is recognised as one of the most legendary places in New Orleans, and you can learn about many of these legends on a ghost tour.

-In addition, both the surrounding swamps and the Big House itself have been locations for films such as Interview with the Vampire and The Long, Hot Summer, and famous series such as True Detective.
+In addition, both the surrounding swamps and the Grand House itself have been the location for films such as Interview with the Vampire and The Long, Hot Summer, and famous series such as True Detective.

-• Duration of visit: The full tour lasts 2 hours, with or without the Big House.
+• Duration of the visit: the complete tour lasts 2 hours, with or without the Grand House.

-• To visit the Big House: Tickets must be purchased in advance, as capacity is limited.
-In addition, a visiting schedule is assigned, so please be on site at least half an hour in advance.
+• To visit the Grand House: Tickets must be purchased in advance, as capacity is limited.
+In addition, a visiting time is assigned, and visitors must arrive at the site half an hour in advance.

 When is the best time to visit Oak Alley?